bendalab/plottools/demos/latexfonts/README.md

 - journal papers: spacious serif font
 - project proposal: a potentially narrower serif font
-- presentations: a nice looking and simple sans serif font
+- presentations: a nicely flowing sans serif font
 - poster: sans serif font

-The default computern modern LaTeX fonts look nice but have several drawbacks that have been overcome in recent years.
+The default computern modern LaTeX fonts look pretty nice but have several drawbacks that have been overcome in recent years.
 You definitely want to load a different font in your LaTeX preamble.
 Choosing a different font, however, requires to find matching fonts for

 - main text, inclusively italics and bold text for emphasis and section titles
 - math typesetting (greek symbols, brackets, integrals)